jmaslak/neurodivergence/work.md

 # Workplace Accommodations / Adjustments

-A common thing people tell me after getting a diagnosis for autism, ADHD, or other type of neurodivergent is, "I told HR I'm ..., and they asked me what I need.
+A common thing people tell me after getting a diagnosis for autism, ADHD, dyslexia, or other type of neurodivergent is, "I told HR I'm ..., and they asked me what I need.
 I have no idea what I need!"
 This is here to help with that.

 This is a long list of possible accommodations.
 Most probably will not help you, but it may be a good place to look for ideas.
 In many cases,